lampitosgames/ggp-game-engine/README.md

 # Game Graphics Programming Game Engine
-An engine developed as part of my education at RIT
+A game engine I've been working on as part of my senior project at RIT